tushar-innovalabs/heroku-buildpack-imagemagick-heif/README.md

 Steps:

 1. Spin up a docker container with the heroku:16 stack.
-This will build and behave exactly the same way a heroku:16 dyno except you will have write access. (make sure docker is running on your machine)

- From the command line:
+This will build and behave exactly the same way a heroku:16 dyno except you will have write access. (make sure docker is running on your machine).
+From command line:

      ```bash
      $ docker run --rm -it heroku/heroku:16-build
      ```

- This will take you to an interactive bash shell as a root user inside the container.
+_This will take you to an interactive bash shell as a root user inside the container.
 The `--rm` flag removes the docker process on exiting.
-The `-ti` flag creates the interactive bash shell.
+The `-ti` flag creates the interactive bash shell._

 2. Get the libraries and dependencies you need(some of these already exist on the system):